vekatze/neut/book/src/commands.md

          tau
 ```

-On the other hand, by running `neut build --end-of-entry EOE`, the text `EOE` is inserted after each entries:
+On the other hand, when running `neut build --end-of-entry EOE`, the text `EOE` is inserted after each entry:

 ```text
 /path/to/sample/source/hey.nt:1:8